 REVENUE: Money received by a government entity.

-REVENUE SHORTFALL: A situation that arises when revenue collections fall below appropriated amounts (95 percent of certified estimates).
+*REVENUE FAILURE: A situation that arises when revenue collections fall below appropriated amounts (95 percent of certified estimates).
 By law the Office of State Finance is required to enact proportional across-the-board agency budget cuts to eliminate the shortfall.

 *REVOLVING FUND: A fund that receives income of a specific agency or entity and supports expenditures of that agency or entity.
 In Oklahoma most revolving funds are not subject to appropriation by the Legislature and balances of the fund carry over from one year to the next for the same purpose.

 SEVERANCE TAX: A tax on the harvesting or extracting of natural resources such as timber and minerals.
 The tax normally is based on the sale price of the item being taxed.
+Also known as the Gross Production Tax.

 STRATEGIC PLAN: A long-range plan for the improvement of operations of an organization.
 Most strategic plans establishes goals and objectives for the planning period, propose programs to meet those goals and objectives, and specify how progress will be measured.